 Post-Secondary Entrance Awards

-For students planning to attend post-secondary programs in the fall, entrance awards are available through the institution you will be attending.
+For students planning to attend post-secondary programs in fall 2022, entrance awards are available through the institution you will be attending.
 Entrance awards can be a great source of money to pay for school.
-Check with your institution directly for information as deadlines and application processes vary by school.
-Good luck!
+Some are automatic consideration based on your application to study.
+Some scholarships required a separate application and deadlines are often before admission deadlines!
+Application requirements and deadlines vary by school.
+Check with your institution directly for more information.